solita/solita.github.com/_posts/2018-01-07-building-serverless-radiator.md

 ### Configuring endpoints

-The configuration of the endpoints is done with a simple datastructure.
+The configuration of the endpoints is done with a simple data structure.

 ```clojure
 (def projects